<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 HSA Contribution Limits & Retirement Strategy

-In 2024, individuals can contribute $4,150 to an HSA, and families can contribute $8,300.
-Those aged 55 and older can contribute an additional $1,000.
+In 2026, individuals can contribute $4,400 to an HSA, and families can contribute $8,750.
+Those aged 55 and older can contribute an additional $1,000 as a catch-up amount.

-When it comes to its place in your retirement toolbelt, HSAs really shine after you reach your employer's maximum match in 401(k) contributions.
-While 401(k)s offer tax-deductible contributions and tax-deferred growth, their withdrawals are taxable.
+When it comes to its place in your retirement toolbelt, HSAs really shine after you reach your employer's maximum match in 401k contributions.
+While 401ks offer tax-deductible contributions and tax-deferred growth, their withdrawals are taxable.
 HSAs bypass the withdrawal tax for qualified medical expenses, which are a significant (and increasing!) portion of retirement costs.

 However, after age 65, the HSA flexes its muscles even more.
-After this age, funds can be withdrawn for any purpose, and subject to only regular income tax if used for non-medical expenses.
+After this age, funds can be withdrawn for any purpose and are subject to only regular income tax if used for non-medical expenses.
 This flexibility offers the benefits of traditional retirement accounts, but with the added advantage of tax-free withdrawals for qualified medical costs.

-Further, HSAs to not have Required Minimum Distributions (RMDs) like 401(k)s and Traditional IRAs do, offering more control over tax planning in retirement.
-This makes HSAs particularly relevant for those who don't anticipate needing all of their funds right away in retirement — or who want to minimize their taxable income, perhaps as a part of a deferred compensation strategy.
+Further, HSAs do not have required minimum distributions (RMDs) like 401ks and traditional IRAs, offering more control over tax planning in retirement.
+This makes HSAs particularly relevant for those who don't anticipate needing all of their funds right away in retirement or who want to manage their taxable income, perhaps as a part of a deferred compensation strategy.

 HSA Investment Strategy Insights: Initially, conservative investment within an HSA is prudent.
-Early on, it's important to focus on ensuring that you have sufficient liquid funds to cover near-term deductible and out-of-pocket medical expenses.
-However, once you've established a solid financial cushion, treating an HSA like a retirement account by investing in a diversified mix of assets can significantly boost long-term opportunity — and flexibility.
+Early on, it's important to maintain sufficient liquid funds to cover near-term deductible and out-of-pocket medical expenses.
+However, once you've established a solid financial cushion, treating an HSA like a retirement account by investing in a diversified mix of assets can boost long-term opportunity and flexibility.

 What can an HSA cover?